This article was updated on February 8, 2022

 Since 35 million people search the White Pages directory each month, keeping an up-to-date listing with your hours and contact information could potentially pay off for prospective customers.

 6. Claim a Yelp business page

 Along with Yellow and White Pages, there's a whole world of new online business directories that target younger consumers on the lookout for the best local businesses.

 Your business probably already has a "Yelp" listing (whether or not you want one).
+Use this as an opportunity to increase your digital advertising.
 Claim your Business Page, and then take the following free steps: